Disappointing mock exam results sent a 16-year-old schoolgirl to a suicide chatroom on the Dark Web. The next morning, she was found dead.

 TOR stands for ‘The Onion Router’.
 It works by adding multiple layers of encryption onto your website traffic as it bounces around their network, then slowly peeling those layers off, one by one, so by the time your internet activity has reached the website you’re seeking, no one could possibly detect your identity.
 Hence, the term ‘onion’ routing.

-TOR is available as a free download for Windows, Mac, Linux and Android operating systems, but not for iOS (iPhone or iPad).
+TOR is available as a free download for Windows, Mac, Linux, Android and iOS operating systems.

 How likely is my child to be accessing the Dark Web?